Burress & Palmer Genealogy

 Grant 7 Apr 1664 Lancaster County, Virginia Find all individuals with events at this location

-Died May 1680 Middlesex County, Virginia, USA Find all individuals with events at this location
+Death May 1680 Middlesex County, Virginia Find all individuals with events at this location

 Notes